jelsonjay/jelsonjay/README.md

 - I’m currently working on my personal portfolio
 - I’m currently learning almost everything
-- I’m looking to collaborate on an open sourse project.
+- I’m looking to collaborate on an open sourse projects
 - Ask me about Front-end
 - 2020 Goals: Exercise more